 Eric Campbell is the Chief of Interpretation at Cedar Creek and Belle Grove National Historical Park.
 The 25 year National Park Service veteran served as a park ranger-historian at Gettysburg National Military Park for 20 years, along with previous assignments at Independence National Historical Park and the Eisenhower National Historic Site.
 He has also authored over two dozen articles and essays for scholarly publications and his book, "`A Grand Terrible Dramma': From Gettysburg to Petersburg, The Civil War Letters of Charles Wellington Reed," was published by Fordham University Press in 2000.
 Eric's responsibilities include overseeing the planning for future interpretation at the park, including the completion of a comprehensive interpretive plan.
 He will also develop ranger-lead programs, walking trails, brochures, exhibits, the park website and podcasts.

 Shannon Moeck is a Park Ranger at Cedar Creek and Belle Grove NHP.
 After attending the Art Institute of Pittsburgh and spending a decade in Pittsburgh, PA as a music promoter and retail manager, she was ready for a change.
 She moved back to the Shenandoah Valley and started attending Lord Fairfax Community College in Middletown, VA.
 Her passion for history was reignited when she took a World Civilization history class.
 Shannon joined the Cedar Creek and Belle Grove staff as a seasonal hire during the Parks inaugural season of interpretation in 2010.
-Once she completes her dual degree in Spring 2013, she will become the newest full time permanent ranger on the team.
-Currently her responsibilites include interpretation, webmaster, social media coordinator, research, and assisting in helping develop this park.
+Having completed her dual degrees the Spring of 2013, she is now a full time permanent ranger on the team.
+Currently her responsibilites include interpretation, Volunteer manager, webmaster, social media coordinator, research, and assisting in helping develop this park.